 The school has a whole-school network and Internet connection is available in every classroom and shared teaching area.
-Interactive whiteboards are used across the school to enhance the learning environment.
-We have computing facilities which enable all pupils to have whole class computing teaching sessions, in addition to their access to the computing resources within the classroom.
+Interactive whiteboards are used across the school as a tool for teaching and learning and to enhance pupil experience where relevant.

 Computing is a vital tool in the modern world and pupils are encouraged to develop their skills in all aspects of the curriculum.
 We believe that computing is a tool which should be readily accessible to pupils at point of need, wherever this arises.

 Thinking skills and learning strategies are taught to encourage pupils to become independent learners.
 We aim to develop resilience and confidence in our pupils.
 Pupils at Mersea Island School are actively encouraged to take a leading role in their learning.
 Pupils are expected to respond to marking and make every effort to focus on their targets to maximise progress.
 Regular ‘targeted teaching time’ enables timely interventions for all pupils, to help move their learning forwards.